Whitepaper – B2BM Marketing Options events survey 2010

 According to the research, events take a significant portion of many brands’ marketing budgets, with almost 40 per cent spending at least a quarter of their total budget on them.
 Almost 20 per cent spend at least 50 per cent of their budget on events, whilst a further 20 per cent had no formal budget or were unable to disclose their spend.

-B2B Marketing Awards: Breakthrough Trends Report 2025
+Top B2B Marketing Creative Trends

-B2B Marketing Awards Winners Report 2024
+Elevation Awards 2025 Winners Report

 Download the Report